20 Easy Ways to Raise Your Student GPA in College

 9. Participate in Class

 If you're shy or new to the college experience, it can be difficult to muster enough courage to participate in class.
 Nevertheless, that is exactly what you need to do.
-Class participation shows your professor that you are eager to learn.
+Class participation shows the professor you are eager to learn.
 It also increases the likelihood that you will remember material from class to class.

 10. Sleep